hyperledger/aries-rfcs/features/0434-outofband/README.md

 The processing rules for the service block are:

 - Use only entries where the `type` is equal to `did-communication`.
-  - Entries without a `type` are assumed to be "did-communication".
+  - Entries without a `type` are assumed to be `did-communication`.
 - The sender **MUST** put the array into their order of preference, and, as such, the receiver **SHOULD** prefer the entries in order.

 The attributes in the inline form parallel the attributes of a DID Document for increased meaning.
-The `recipientKeys` and `routingKeys` within the inline block decorator must be [`did:key` references](https://digitalbazaar.github.io/did-method-key/).
+The `recipientKeys` and `routingKeys` within the inline block decorator **MUST** be [`did:key` references](https://digitalbazaar.github.io/did-method-key/).

 As defined in the [DIDComm Cross Domain Messaging RFC](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0094-cross-domain-messaging), if `routingKeys` is present and non-empty, additional forwarding wrapping are necessary in the response message.